Railway Vehicle Preservations

 Unfortunately (from a planning perspective) the Great Central Railway runs through open countryside, with limited opportunity for siting of large carriage sheds.
 RVP took a lease on an adjacent disused branch line (the Mountsorrel Railway) in 2005, with the intention of providing covered accommodation there.
 While the restoration of the branch line itself has become a hugely successful community project, we were unable to secure planning permission for buildings on it.

 RVP is now better supported than at any time in our history.
 We are a successful specialist group working in partnership with an established (and rapidly developing) major preserved railway.
 However, the need to secure the future of our collection by providing covered accommodation is now becoming urgent.

 After a long period of discussion with the planning authority and other interested parties, RVP and the GCR identified a site for a shed within existing railway land, and with minimal impact on its surroundings.
 This is to the rear of Swithland sidings; the location of the restored and fully operational four-track section of main line.

-Planning permission was granted on 4th February 2013.
-Building design is now being finalised prior to the Building Regulation submission.
-The shed will be a modern steel framed building.
-Built with a low roof and clad in a neutral colour, the shed will be largely hidden from view (from the railway side, behind the existing four sidings of Swithland yard, and behind a tree and hedge screen from the site boundary).
+Planning permission was granted on 4th February 2013 and the shed was built using a modern steel framed building.
+Built with a low roof and clad in a neutral colour, the shed is be largely hidden from view (from the railway side, behind the existing four sidings of Swithland yard, and behind a tree and hedge screen from the site boundary).
 The shed will be for vehicle storage only; restoration and maintenance work will continue to be carried out at Rothley.